SAP-archive/reason-markdown/README.md

 #### Header

-A Header is a block-level element which can contain multiple span-level elements.
+A header is a block-level element which can contain multiple span-level elements.

 ##### Atx-Style

 You can create an Atx-Style-Header by starting a line with multiple `#`-signs followed by a blank.
-The more Hashtags you write the lower is the level of the produced header:
+The more hashtag signs you write the lower is the level of the produced header:

 ```
 # Header level 1
 ## Header level 2
 ```
 The lowest level of an Atx-Style-Header is `6`.
-All Headers which start with more than six `#` will automatically result in level
+All headers which start with more than six `#`-signs will automatically result in level six headers.
-6 Headers.

 ##### Setext-Style-Header

-You can create a Stext-Style-Header by writing a line with the Header text which is immediately followed by a line with minimum 3 starting `-` or `=`.
+You can create a Setext-Style-Header by writing a line with the header text which is immediately followed by a line with minimum 3 starting `-`-signs or `=`-signs.
-Setext-Style-Headers only support two different levels:
+Setext-Style-Headers only support two levels:

 ```
 Header level 1